Accepting Taps and Change

 The Salvation Army Christmas Kettle Campaign

-The Salvation Army Christmas Kettle Campaign has entered into the final week of its annual fundraising campaign and until December 24th will keep its 2,000 kettles in place at strategic locations across Canada.
+The Salvation Army Christmas Kettle Campaign in nearing the November 22nd launch date of its annual fundraising campaign and until December 24th, The Salvation Army will keep its 2,000 kettles in place at strategic locations across Canada.

 The Salvation Army invites donors to help support its efforts in bringing service to 1.9 million Canadians who live in poverty each year.
 The Kettle Campaign has traditionally relied on the donations of spare change and bill notes from shoppers and other passers-by.
 However, the daily use of cash and coin has been on the decline for years, which translates to fewer people carrying money in their wallets.
 And this, in turn, translates to fewer donations at the kettles.